espressif/esptool/README.md

 ### Baud rate

 The default esptool.py baud rate is 115200bps.
 Different rates may be set using `-b 921600` (or another baudrate of your choice).
 Baudrate can also be specified using `ESPTOOL_BAUD` environment variable.
-This can speed up data transfers.
+This can speed up `write_flash` and `read_flash` operations.

-The ESP8266 bootloader auto-bauds, so it will automatically match the baud rate used by esptool.py.
+The baud rate is limited to 115200 when esptool.py establishes the initial connection, higher speeds are only used for data transfers.

-Most hardware configurations will work with `-b 230400`, some with `-b 460800` and/or `-b 921600`.
+Most hardware configurations will work with `-b 230400`, some with `-b 460800`, `-b 921600` and/or `-b 1500000` or higher.

+If you have connectivity problems then you can also set baud rates below 115200.
 You can also choose 74880, which is the usual baud rate used by the ESP8266 to output [boot log](#boot-log) information.

 ## Commands